Domestic Work Minimum Wage Switzerland 2026: Employer Guide

 | Total approx. | 7.9% | 7-10% | 15-18% |

-Source: 2026 AHV/IV contribution rates of the Federal Social Insurance Office (FSIO).
-FAK rates vary by canton and fund - your cantonal compensation office will confirm the exact rate after registration.
+Source: 2026 AHV/IV/EO contribution rates of the Federal Social Insurance Office (FSIO/BSV).
+FAK rates vary by canton and fund; your cantonal compensation office confirms the exact rate after you register.

-Pension fund (BVG) affiliation is only mandatory above the annual entry threshold of CHF 22'680 (2025).
-For a few weekly hours, typically only AHV, ALV and UVG apply.
+Pension fund (BVG) affiliation only becomes mandatory above the annual entry threshold of CHF 22'680 in 2026.
+For a few hours a week, typically only AHV, ALV and UVG apply.

-For private households, the federal Act against Illegal Employment (BGSA) created the simplified settlement procedure.
-It offers three advantages:
+For private households, the federal Act on Combating Undeclared Work (BGSA) created the simplified settlement procedure.
+It cuts the admin in three ways:

-- Single registration with the cantonal AHV compensation office instead of monthly payroll reporting.
+- A single annual settlement with the cantonal AHV compensation office, instead of monthly payroll reporting.

-- Flat-rate withholding tax of 5 per cent that covers direct federal tax and cantonal income tax.
+- A flat 5 per cent withholding tax that covers both direct federal tax and cantonal income tax.

 - All social insurances are settled centrally by the compensation office.

-Condition: annual wages per employee below CHF 22'050.
-If you employ several people, the procedure can be used per person as long as each individual wage stays below the cap.
+The condition: annual wages per employee must stay below CHF 22'050.
+If you employ several people, you can use the procedure per person, as long as each individual wage stays under the cap.

-In practice this dramatically lowers the barrier to legal employment.
-For annual wages of CHF 4'000-8'000 the administrative saving compared to full monthly payroll is significant.
+In practice this lowers the barrier to employing someone legally.
+For annual wages of CHF 4'000 to CHF 8'000, the saving over full monthly payroll is substantial.

-Here is a concrete example for an unskilled cleaner at CHF 25/hour (vacation included):
+Here is a concrete example for an unskilled cleaner paid CHF 25 an hour (vacation included):

 | Item | Calculation | Amount |